 While you can’t get a break on the credit card interest you pay on your personal consumption, you could still put in for a tax deduction if you use a credit card to pay business expenses.

 If you run a freelance business or are a gig worker — maybe driving for Lyft or Uber or delivering for DoorDash — and take on a loan for any genuine business purpose, maybe on your credit card, the interest you pay will be tax-deductible.

 If you use your credit card to pay for a business expense that is also partly personal, you can only deduct that part of the interest paid that relates to the business portion of what you spend.
 It may be better to have a credit card that is solely tied to your business use to avoid any complications.
 However, the IRS does not require the use of a business credit card in order to qualify for a deduction in this case.

 How to reduce credit card interest

 Even though credit card interest is not tax-deductible, you can still take some steps to reduce the amount you pay in interest charges.
-For one, you could consider transferring any balance you carry on your card to another card that comes with a promotional 0 percent interest rate.
+For one, you could consider transferring any balance you carry on your card to another balance transfer card that comes with a promotional 0 percent interest rate.

 While this promotion goes on, you will not incur any interest charges on the debt.
 There’s likely to be a minimal fee, though (typically 3 percent-5 percent of the transferred balance).
 The key here is to be disciplined enough to pay off the debt before the promotional period ends.
 Otherwise, you will end up right back where you started, paying the full interest rate on the debt.

 And, in a twist, another tax-related way to lower your credit card interest payment is to spend any tax refund the IRS sends your way toward paying off your credit card debt.
 You may not be getting an actual tax deduction, but Uncle Sam will then be effectively helping you lower your card interest rate.